delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [ ][10][-]---[>][21][-]---[>][34][-]---[>][64][ ]
 ```

+## Insertion Sort with Linked Lists

+We need to assume that the linked list is already sorted ascendingly, and we want to insert a node in the proper position.

+If the list is empty OR the first element (head.data) is larger than what we want to insert (node.data) we should put the new node as the head of the list.

+Else we should check element by element to find one larger than node.data.

+Linked lists are faster for shifting because you don't need to shift the entire array.

+The space of the plausiable values will be very very large but you don't know when you'll grow to such big data.

+Using linked lists are scalable and are adaptable.

 # If you enjoyed this article, connect with me to learn more like this :)
 [LinkedIn](https://www.linkedin.com/in/brandonls/) | [Website](www.brandonskerritt.github.io) | Twitter
 upscribe